christoph-v/spark/3rd-party-input/SrrTrains-v0.01/HobbyReports/hr000-readme.txt

     - items to be done for "Sabbath" are marked by a tag "TODO12"
     - items to be done even later (step >= 0034) are marked by a tag "TODO"

+    - architectural items for release "Fiat A" are marked by a tag "TODO-FA"

 Prophecy i.e. Planning:
     - TODO11 "Arimathea" will be finished "beyond 2035, if at all"
     - TODO12 "Sabbath" will be finished "even later, if at all"
+    - TODO-FA "Fiat A" is ongoing.
+It's done, when it's done

 Everything marked by "TODO" is currently "OPEN" (not planned)
 ================================================================================